Leadwerks/scpcb/README.md

 First, download the contents of the game's source code repository here: https://github.com/Leadwerks/scpcb

-Our build uses [WineD3D for Windows](https://fdossena.com/?p=wined3d/index.frag).to translate all of the game's DirectX7 calls into OpenGL, which has better driver support.
-This ensures that the game remains free and open-source for all developers to access.

 ### Install Blitz3D

 To install Blitz3D, just extract the contents of the zip archive "Tools\Blitz3D.zip" to the location "C:\Program Files (x86)\Blitz3D".